danielbh/danielhollcraft.com/ui/pages/services/index.md

 ### Web Front-End Development

 As a React.js expert I can provide consulting or build a web interface that is modern and leverages the newest and best technologies.
-I can help you structure your front end code (html, css, JavaScript) in a way that scales.
+I can help you structure your front end code (HTML5, CSS, JavaScript) in a way that scales.

 [comment]: <> (Here are a few examples of what I've done Coming soon)